This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Who is a puppy above?

-A Pup Above is a premium dog food company founded in 2018 by Ruth and Javier Marriott in Austin, Texas.
+A Pup Above is a premium dog food company founded by Ruth and Javier Marriott in Austin, Texas.
+They create human-grade, fresh-cooked meals using sous-vide cooking methods in USDA-inspected kitchens.

 Who makes a puppy above dog food?